This post is not sponsored, but includes affiliate links.

 Continue reading “My Favorite Journals”

-♦Warning: This review contains major sass and minor (possible) spoilers.♦
+♦Warning: This Carnivalesque book review contains major sass and minor (possible) spoilers.♦

 I told you the 100-Rule would return, and this book here is the very reason it exists.

 Dany (née Andy) is a pre-teen boy on the cusp of puberty with a helicopter mom and a marmalade-selling dad who has begun sleeping on the couch.
 On an impromptu trip to a carnival, Andy enters a mirror maze and becomes trapped inside the mirror, while his reflection–the changeling version of him–goes home with his parents.
 Meanwhile, Andy is renamed Dany (because mirrors) and rescued from the mirror by manic-pixie-dream-trapeze-artist Mona.
 He is then a part of the carnival forever and slowly, ever so slowly, begins to learn the secrets of the carnies’ magical existence.
-Continue reading “Carnivalesque by Neil Jordan: How Can Something with So Much Magic be So Boring?”
+Continue reading “Carnivalesque Book Review”

 My name is Jenna and I’m a picky reader.